No cruise ship cheer for Cape Town tourism amid Omicron alarm | Business

 The docking of the Europa passenger liner in Cape Town on Tuesday was meant to be a ribbon-cutting celebration marking the official start of the cruise ship season in South Africa's top tourist hub, the first since the COVID-19 pandemic hit.

-But international travel curbs on southern Africa, where the new Omicron coronavirus variant was first identified, have blown expectations of a bumper tourist season out of the water.
-The multi-storey luxury liner is the first to dock at Cape Town since South Africa imposed a total ban on all cruise ships entering local ports in March 2020 after the first coronavirus infection in the country.
+But international travel curbs on southern Africa, where the new Omicron coronavirus https://www.reuters.com/world/africa/safrican-expert-says-vaccines-likely-effective-vs-severe-covid-19-variant-2021-11-29 variant was first identified, have blown expectations of a bumper tourist season out of the water.
+The multi-storey, white luxury liner is the first to dock at Cape Town since South Africa imposed a total ban on all cruise ships entering local ports in March 2020 after the first coronavirus infection in the country.

 A succession of tough lockdown curbs has hammered a local tourism sector dependent on foreign tourists as businesses closed their doors and shed thousands of hospitality jobs.
-Now travel restrictions from the European Union, the UK and United States due to Omicron, designated a variant of concern by the World Health Organisation, have seen the region's three biggest markets cut off.
+Now travel restrictions imposed by the European Union, Britain and the United States because of Omicron, designated a variant of concern by the World Health Organisation, have seen the region's three biggest markets https://www.reuters.com/world/travellers-edge-countries-tighten-rules-due-omicron-fears-travel-agents-2021-11-29 cut off.

 Owned by German-based travel company TUI Group, the ship carrying hundreds of passengers and crew was sailing from Luderitz in Namibia to Cape Town when news of Omicron broke and raised the possibility that the ship could be re-routed.
 "Some passengers (will disembark) to fly home, whilst others will stay on board for the return journey," said Wrenelle Stander, CEO at Wesgro, the trade and investment agency for the Western Cape province.

 "Passengers heading to the airport will have to do a PCR (COVID-19) test before leaving," she told Reuters without providing details of passenger numbers or nationalities.
-It was expected that the ship's passengers would have explored tourist attractions such as Table Mountain or apartheid-era prison Robben Island, where former president Nelson Mandela was incarcerated.
-The ship was originally meant to stay in port until Dec.
-2 before departing.
+"HAMMER BLOW"

+Approximately 157 passengers, who disembarked in small batches, will be processed by immigration services until Thursday according to their flight schedules, said another official.
+There will be no crew change.
+Petra Ruester, who flew to Cape Town from her native Germany last week, waved on the quay side to her parents on board the Europa who will no longer be able to join her onshore to celebrate her birthday on Wednesday.

+"My father is very sad...
+It is a little bit disappointing, but we will celebrate with friends," Ruester said, adding she was in constant contact with her parents via WhatsApp.
+Ruester said she expected to have to quarantine for 14 days upon her return to Germany on Dec.
+4.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)